brandonxiang/mapbox-gl-raster/README.md

 # mapbox-gl-raster

-A plugin to add raster layer for mapbox-gl-js
+A demo how to add raster tilelayer into mapbox-gl-js.